 Knowing your style: It’s ok to find both modern and rustic rooms attractive.
 But, if your Pinterest boards span across varied color schemes and design styles, it may be tricky to relay to your interior designer what you like which could save time and money.
 Take interior design style quizzes to help narrow down your preferences; My Domaine and Houzz have great ones to start with.
 Having a design direction can help move your project more quickly and lower your interior design cost.

 Determine your design needs: Start with existing items you’d like to keep or incorporate into your new design.
 This will help with letting your designer know what new pieces that need to be considered and to keep your budget in check.
+If you’re on a tighter budget, knowing your needs will also help you fine an affordable interior designer.

 Picking the right designer Doing some research on interior designers like noting their professional certifications and training, years of experience, portfolio of work and customer reviews is needed to find the one that works for you.
 Save yourself time by having someone else do that.
 Decorilla’s online interior designers are carefully vetted offering clients exceptional design skills and a professional experience.